udu-games/UDU_SDK_package/README.md

 Welcome to the UDU Console Software Development Kit (SDK)!

-This document provides detailed information on how to get started with the UDU SDK, including system requirements, installation instructions, and usage examples.
+This document provides detailed informations on how to get started with the UDU SDK, including system requirements, installation instructions, and usage examples.

 ## System Requirements